Eduardo Kobra: Career

 In the early 2000s Kobra created his Memory Walls project.
 The goal of this project was to transform the appearance of an urban space through the means of a piece of art while also bringing back the lost memories of the city.
 He incorporated old photos of São Paulo that he spread throughout the town integrated within his trademark graffiti.
 This project was made up of smaller murals distributed throughout the city telling the story of the history of São Paulo while also showing the stark contrast between past São Paulo and the present São Paulo.
 In total, he used 10,000 square feet of space distributed around the city to complete his project.
 In 2007 the media got a hold of this project and began waiting with anticipation for what his next project would be.

 In 2011, Kobra painted his first mural outside of Brazil in France.
 France invited him to come paint on a wall in a neighborhood on Lyon, France, that was revived.
 They wanted to remember this time in their history and show the process of their revival in hopes of never losing sight of what their neighborhood has been through.
-In 2017, Madonna invited Kobra to paint two murals at Mercy James Institute for Pediatric Surgery and Intensive Care in Malawi after she saw his Fight for Street Art mural, which depicts Andy Warhol and Jean-Michel Basquiat.
+In 2017, Madonna invited Kobra to paint two murals at Mercy James Institute for Pediatric Surgery and Intensive Care in Malawi after she saw his Fight for Street Art mural in Williamsburg, Brooklyn, which depicts Andy Warhol and Jean-Michel Basquiat.
+In 2021, Kobra created a large-scale work depicting five women, each representing one of the continents (Africa, America, Asia, Europe, Oceania) at the World Trade Center, New York City.

 His career has continued as he is a still a practicing artist, painting in different countries around the world.
+His portrait of television journalist Glória Maria was unveiled in Glória Maria Municipal Park in 2024.